flashbake/documentation/docs/flashbake-endpoint.md

 The other transactions get discarded.

-## How to run the Flashbake Endpoint
+## How to Run the Flashbake Endpoint

 The endpoint is unique per Tezos baker and needs access to the RPC of the node associated with the baker.